GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/TutorialSettingUpASpreadsheet/index.md

 As you can see, the Spreadsheet node is a powerful tool, with an interface that lets you easily map values to various specific conditions.

-This was a fairly simple spreadsheet, demonstrating just the render setup portion of a CG pipeline.
+This was a fairly simple spreadsheet, demonstrating part of the render setup portion of a CG pipeline.
 Spreadsheets have a place in any graph where lots of bespoke or manually-adjusted variation is needed for one or more plugs.

 ## See also ##